cosmicavocado/card-game-api/README.md

 ## Hurdles

 - Since this is a unique use-case we didn't need to persist the data in our database.
+  - Every iteration
+    - The players can be added via player id using the start game endpoint
-  - Every iteration the card/prompt data will be loaded into an ArrayList which can be randomly drawn from.
+    - The card/prompt data will be loaded into ArrayLists which can be randomly drawn from and updated.
 - We learned a lot during implementation so that we eliminated extra fields in our models.
   - Used [@Transient annotation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Transient.html) to track data not persisted in our database
 - Got a runtime exception [UnsupportedOperationException](https://docs.oracle.com/javase/7/docs/api/java/lang/UnsupportedOperationException.html) while adding data to the list because it is an immutable data structure.